 - internship program, including the development of the internship training plan and training activities delivered by ISU-SPIC. - 2.
 The internship must have the equivalent of at least two full-time psychologists to provide appropriate supervision. - 3.
 Any supervisors who are responsible for case supervision (i.e., clinical supervisors) must be licensed psychologists in the jurisdiction in which the internship is located.
 This requires that supervisors are (a) endorsed as health service providers in psychology (HSPP) or equivalent; (b) are practicing under HSPP supervision to obtain HSPP endorsement or equivalent; or (c) hold a limited license as allowed by the jurisdiction in which the internship is located. - 4.
 One licensed psychologist will be designated as the primary supervisor.
 Usually, this will be the clinical supervisor who provides the greatest proportion of individual supervision, although the Director of Training may also serve in this capacity. - a.
 Designated primary supervisors conduct live observation (can include review of audio or video recordings) of the intern's activities on at least one occasion per evaluation period, with the purpose of evaluating the intern's clinical and professional skills and providing formative and summative feedback. - b.
-Designated primary supervisors complete required intern evaluations (Appendix B) in a timely manner, at least three times per year. - 5.
+Designated primary supervisors complete required intern evaluations in a timely manner, at least three times per year. - 5.
 The intern must receive at least 2 hours per week of individual supervision from licensed psychologist supervisors. - 6.
 At least two additional hours per week must be spent in regularly scheduled individual or group supervision with an appropriately credentialed health service provider (i.e., a professional appropriately licensed for independent practice in their setting). - 7.
 All documents prepared by the intern should be co-signed by a clinical supervisor as defined in #3 above. - 8.
 Telesupervision consists of synchronous communication media that utilize both audio and visual communication.
 Any telesupervision must ensure that client and intern privacy and confidentiality are sufficiently protected.
-Under normal working conditions, telesupervision may only account for 50% of the individual supervision (i.e., #5 above) and 50% of the total supervision (i.e., combination of #5 and #6 above) provided to the intern.
 Telesupervision should only be used when the supervisor is confident that the intern's competence does not require the supervisor's physical presence.
 The intern should have access to supervision when needed and there should be a clear plan in place for how the intern is expected to handle emergency situations.

-Additional requirements
+Additional Requirements